Searching ...

 Compared to other states, Ohio’s state taxes are a mixed bag.
 In some ways, they are affordable; in others, not so much.

 To start, you’ll pay individual income tax.
-The income tax rate can vary from 2.764-3.99% depending on your income level.
-You’ll pay not just to the federal government and state but also can owe income tax to the city you live in, up to 3%.
+The income tax rate can vary from 2.764 to 3.99%, depending on your income level.
+You’ll pay not just to the federal and state governments.
+Cities can levy an income tax of up to 3%.

 And, if you live and work in two different jurisdictions, you could owe taxes to both.
 Some metro areas do allow for reciprocity, but you’ll have to check based on where you live.
 For instance, the City of Dublin’s income tax rate was 2.5%, whereas Columbus charged 2%.
 So if you live in Dublin but work in Columbus, the reciprocity agreement means you’ll pay 2% to Columbus and still owe 0.5% to Dublin.